 Alike Media

-With timeless charm and lived wisdom, Loida Nicolas Lewis leads the way
+With Timeless Charm and Lived Wisdom, Loida Nicolas Lewis Leads the Way

-No matter how busy her days become, they always start with stillness.
+And yet, no matter how busy her days become, they always start with stillness.

 The calm in the storm

-“Don’t burn bridges, you never know when you’ll cross that bridge.”
+“Don’t burn bridges,” she says with a gentle smile.
+“You never know when you will have to cross that bridge.”

 Steady love